Harshkamdar67/Assault-detection-system/README.md

 download the dependancies by using the command "pip install -r requirements.txt"

 train the model with the omnisicent.ipynb code file and then give the model to app.py.

+the app.py contains twilio module for which you will have to crerate a account and enter the relevant details in the code like the auth token, SID, twilio phone number etc.